How to Get an International Internship

 How can you get an international internship?
 This page will show you how to find out more detailed information.
 This checklist can be big help when planning your internship abroad.
 You should start by collecting as soon as possible.

 - Make an appointment with your academic or faculty advisor to discuss your internship plans and how they fit into your degree program at Gallaudet.
 Make sure to discuss what types of internships would be most appropriate for your major.

 - Look for available internship positions.
-(See Bison Career Link, The Explorer, or RSIA World Deaf Information Resource) > Fill out the Education Abroad advising form (Make an Advising Appointment).
+(See Bison Career Link, The Explorer, or OIA World Deaf Information Resource) > Fill out the Education Abroad advising form (Make an Advising Appointment).

-- At the end of the advising form you will have the opportunity to make an advising appointment with the Coordinator of Education Abroad.
+- At the end of the advising form you will have the opportunity to make an advising appointment with the Manager of Education Abroad and International Fellowships.
 During your advising appointment you can discuss the types of study abroad programs and scholarship opportunities that are available.

 - Apply for scholarships early!
 Review scholarship opportunities in the Resources section and see if you are eligible.